 - We will NOT support restaurants, retailers, or buyers who spew hatred, protect clientele that are abusive toward staff, foster sexual harassment, or perpetrate inequity.

-Bias & Conduct
+Bias and Conduct

 Australia is an enlightened place in many ways (high minimum wage, universal healthcare), but its track-record with race relations has room for improvement.
 The producers in our portfolio hold values that align with our own, but everyone (including ourselves) has implicit bias and gaps in knowledge that need to be addressed.